15 of the Most Luxurious Train Rides Around the World

 This safari train serves destinations across South Africa, Zimbabwe, Namibia, and Tanzania.
 The most popular route is the two-night trip between Cape Town and Pretoria.
 Expect sensational scenery—the train never goes more than 37 mph, so passengers can take clear photos of the landscape and wildlife, even using the provided goggles to avoid dust.

 Luxury train rides and the Orient Express are virtually synonymous.
 Meant to take you back to the Golden Age of travel, the interior of the cars is meticulously designed with antique fixtures, polished wood, and plush upholstery to ooze glamour and elegance in 1920s-style Art Deco.
 The luxury carriages run from London to Paris, Venice, and Istanbul, with luxuries including a resident pianist, and a bar car where the champagne always flows.
-Meanwhile, the three new Grand Suites take opulence to a whole new level.
-You’ll want to add these rooms with a view to your bucket list.
+Meanwhile, the three new Grand Suites take opulence to a whole new level and so does these extravagant hotel amenities from around the world.

 If spanning eight time zones on a train is what it takes to fulfill your wanderlust, hop aboard the Golden Eagle.
 This luxury version of the Trans-Siberian has everything you need to make it from Moscow to Vladivostok, including en-suite cabins, fine dining, a personal cabin attendant, a resident pianist, and state-of-the-art amenities.

 In operation since 1929, The Ghan continues to serve as one of the most luxurious train expeditions in the world.
 The four-day, three-night journey traverses Australia from north to south, beginning in Darwin and ending in Adelaide.
 The trip has a comprehensive itinerary, from experiencing the real Australian Outback and the inner workings of life on a cattle station, to venturing into the tunnels and caves of the underground town of Manguri.